 “I wrote six drafts of the screenplay with my writing partner, Mitch Giannunzio,” says Gottlieb.
 “We got the project green lit.
 We were denied writing credit and the producers did not invite Mitch to the wrap party.
 I brought him to the party.”

 4. “Guy” Terry was based on Ralph Macchio.

 “Dresses like Elvis Costello, looks like the Karate Kid...
 I'm gonna get him,” was the declaration made by Sherilyn Fenn, as high school vixen Sandy, when she caught a glimpse of Terry.
 Which was no coincidence.
 “We based Terry the guy on Ralph Macchio, a.k.a.
 The Karate Kid,” says Gottlieb.
 “We saw the physical resemblance and went with it.
 Remember that Columbia [the studio that released Just One of the Guys] was the studio that made The Karate Kid movies and the first one was a giant hit as we were prepping.”

 “I thought Joyce made a really cute boy,” Fenn told The A.V.
-Club earlier this year.
+Club in 2014.
 “I did!
 I was like, ‘She’s actually cute!’
 It was sweet.
 Instead of making Friday The 13th, Part VIII or whatever, I was making the girl-meets-boy, girl-meets-girl-dressed-as-boy movie.”